 Rating a 7.6 from 153 reviews and starting at $30US per night for a Zest twin room.
 Zest Yogyakarta has a location score of 7.6 and offers on-site dining, buffet breakfast, outdoor pool, room service, wi-fi and airport shuttle.

-*We stayed at the Zest Yogyakarta as well and can highly recommend a stay there for family.
-It was easy to get to the attractions within the city center and back home again.
+*We stayed at the Zest Yogyakarta as well and can highly recommend a stay there for the family.
+It was easy to get to the attractions within the city centre and back home again.
 You can read our review on Zest Yogyakarta here

 Yogyakarta is served by Adisucipto International Airport which connects the city with other major cities in Indonesia.
 International visitors can arrive and depart for Kuala Lumpur and Singapore.
 Find flights to Yogjakarta with AirAsia, Lion CityLink and Garuda Indonesia.

 Yogjakarta’s main long-distance train station is Tuga.
 Tuga Railway station is at the intersection of train travel in Java.
-Trains from Jakarta and Bundung terminate here as do the trains from Surabaya.
+Trains from Jakarta and Bandung terminate here as do the trains from Surabaya.